hepplerj/Dissertation/ch2.dissertation.Heppler.md

 boasting of the "San José Deep Water Port."
 In 1958, the city's Master Plan still mentioned their goal of a deep water port located in Alviso.]
 Second, the city wanted to locate a sewage treatment plant in the suburban fringe rather than inside the city.
-In {YEAR} For pro-growth Alvisans, incorporation with San Jose would allow the city to regain control over it's development while also providing the city with a larger tax base to fund capital improvements.
+For pro-growth Alvisans, incorporation with San Jose would allow the city to regain control over it's development while also providing the city with a larger tax base to fund capital improvements.
 Alvisans, one pro-consolidation advertisement wrote, are "tired of wallowing in the mud, are tired of having our children play in the streets . . . are tired of seeing all of our neighboring areas make great strides forward while we just stand still.
-SUPPORT PROGRESS."^[Gross, "Covenant and Betrayal."]
+SUPPORT PROGRESS."^["Covenant and Betrayal," *San Jose Mercury*, March 28, 1993.]
 While debates continued in Alviso, San Jose annexed a narrow one-hundred-foot strip of land to the border of Alviso, and there built a sewage treatment plant.
 That plant would become the basis for more annexations as it allowed the city to extend